kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

 The main tracking area is where all of the score work is done to enter and modify notes.
-More information about note entry and modification is available below in the section \"Entering in Notes\".
+More information about note entry and modification is available below in the section "Entering in Notes".

 The last interface area is the track properties editor.
 The track properties editor is held in a collapsible pane and when the tracker